-Ed has been studying Peregrines, the fastest raptor in the world, for over sixteen years.
+Ed has been studying peregrines, the fastest raptor in the world, for over 24 years.

 BBC Wildlife Magazine:

-Since 2007 I have been colour-ringing Peregrine chicks with the help of the British Mountaineering Council and the Hawk and Owl Trust.
-This is to help discover more about their movements, survival and interactions in the Bristol and Somerset region.
+Since 2007 I have been colour-ringing peregrine chicks with the help of the British Mountaineering Council and the Hawk and Owl Trust.
+This is to help discover more about their movements, survival and interactions in the Bristol, Somerset, Dorset and Devon regions.

-Over 50 young Peregrines have been colour-ringed.
+We have colour-ringed over 350 young peregrines.
 When the chicks are three weeks old they are given both a unique numbered metal ring, issued by the British Trust for Ornithology (BTO), on their right leg and a light blue plastic ring with two black letters on their left leg.
 The colour rings can be read from a distance without the birds having to be recaptured.
-The handling of the chicks is done under a special Schedule 1 licence as Peregrines are protected birds of prey.
+The handling of the chicks is done under a special Schedule 1 licence as peregrines are protected birds of prey.

-The colour rings are already providing facinating insights into the lives of Peregrines.
-For example, a male Peregrine chick ringed in Bath is now the breeding male at the same nest site with his mother!
-Other Peregrines ringed in the Bristol region have later been found in the Malvern Hills, the Isle of Wight, Suffolk, the West and East Midlands, Hertfordshire and in the Chew Valley.
+The colour rings provide a fascinating insight into the lives of peregrines.
+For example, a male peregrine chick ringed in Bath has been the breeding male at the same nest site for 13 years!
+Other peregrines ringed in the Bristol region have later been found in the Malvern Hills, the Isle of Wight, Suffolk, the West and East Midlands, Hertfordshire and in the Chew Valley.